Driven by the vision of our Founder, Rick Hansen, our Leadership Team is dedicated to building an accessible, inclusive and healthy world.

 France Gagnon, Chief Financial Officer

 Before joining the Foundation, France held senior financial positions at various not-for-profit organizations such as Raincity Housing and Support Society, Burnaby Family Life, Variety the Children’s Charity and New Vista Housing Society.
-France was born in Quebec and is fluent in French.
-France is driven by her passion for making a difference and developing best practices as well as transparency in the not-for-profit sector.
+Born in Quebec and fluent in French, France is driven by her passion for making a difference and developing best practices in financial and governance practices.

 Mike Reid, Vice President, Resource Development